 A major limitation of both rounds of riparian studies was the extremely truncated (and awkward, from a riparian perspective) time periods.
 Because no investigations have spanned an entire (intact) growing season, little can be said about the summer season or the seasonal changes that occur from spring to fall in a single season.
 It is recommended that a few representative sites be selected to track riparian conditions over time (including the full growing season) using a combination of the community and indicator approach.
-The lower San Antonio River-Goliad and lower Guadalupe River-Gonzales remain excellent choices for long-term sites because of their extended sampling record to date.
-If resources are limited, riparian long-term monitoring could be conducted at longer temporal intervals such as every other year, or every 5 years.

 Long-term monitoring of select floodplain features is recommended on an annual or every-otheryear basis to assess the maintenance of ecological function and establish the range of variability in connection with the elevation anticipated in the unique floodplain features.
-Floodplain longterm monitoring in the GSA applies only to the lower Guadalupe and San Antonio Rivers.